This page regroups the characters from Demonbane and all of its subsquent works.

 - Lack of Empathy: Oh, yes.
 He makes his entrance by shoving Leica aside with enough force to knock her unconscious... and then apologizes and says he can't be bothered to look at insects while he walks.

-- Light Is Not Good/Pure Is Not Good: Described as both of these things, while still being unambiguously Evil.
+- Light Is Not Good: Described as "pure", and strongly associated with light, while still being unambiguously Evil.

 - Non-Linear Character: Due to his parentage, he doesn't seem to view time in the same way most do.
 In fact, if you want to get technical, he isn't even born until the climax of the story.